VQD-BSV-Official/DVFix/README.md

 > * "Repurposing": Reusing the source code for another purpose.

 Recover damaged files, lost source when recording, incomplete by extracting h264.
 Currently supports: MP4, MOV... <br>
 I know my tool has many shortcomings, but I want to create a multi-tool and partly because I want to do everything instead of the available software.
 I would be very happy if you contribute, because I am alone researching with my laptop.
-Thank you very much
+Thank you very much <br>
 I also don't make the source code public because the research effort only looks at hex data and draws experience.
 You can refer to other source codes: untrunc, mp4fixer, djifix or recover_mp4. <br>
 This open source so I can improve video repair.
 And learn from the sources